- Programs & Services

 Are You Productive, or Just Busy?

 As one participant at the recent Preparing Future Faculty conference had heard from her faculty mentor, "Everyone is busy.
 Not everyone is productive."
 What can you do to make sure you fall into the latter category?
 The conference session on Strategies, Tools and Resources for Productivity focused on developing habits while in graduate school that will lead to greater success as a faculty member.
+Of course, such habits are useful for scholars at any stage of their career, especially if you're balancing full teaching and research agendas.

+Want to learn more about how to enhance your own productivity?
 If you read on, you can see the Prezi presentation from the session and learn more about resources for productivity.

 In addition to research on "quick starters," and their writing habits, the presentation highlighted